caspervdw/caspervdw.github.io/_posts/2020-09-07-Pygeos-Multithreading.md

 | 8       | 0.74             |

 What we see is that the multithreading improves performance with a factor of 4.
-This is no surprise: my CPU allows 4 threads per core.
+This is no surprise: my CPU has 4 cores.

 For comparison: in PyGEOS 0.7 the computation takes about 3 seconds, no mather how many threads you use.
 That is because of the GIL.